shrinivask007/College-Management-System/README.md

 # College-Management-System
-College Management System is a desktop-based application that allows a user to electronically manage a University Information System.
+College Management System is a Java based application that allows a user to manage a University Information System.